lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Magical Contracts.md

 This kind of contract thus operates somewhat differently from other formal contracts that a nephil might carelessly or unwittingly enter into.
-Someone like Hermione, raised with no thought of slavery, would be incapable of unconsciously binding herself into slavery by accepting a debt.
-Someone like Draco, whose family lore is filled with stories of using debts in precisely this manner, is actually himself at greater risk of being so bound.
-A family like the Weasleys would fall somewhere in the middle.
+In this modern era, someone outside the nephilim society, one of the so-called "muggle-born", raised with no thought of slavery, would be incapable of unconsciously binding himself/herself into slavery by accepting a debt.
+One of the so-called "pure-blood" nephilim however, whose family lore is filled with stories of using debts in precisely this manner, is actually himself at greater risk of being so bound.

+Occasionally one comes across a family of so-called "blood traitors" - nephilim whose genetic heritage is such that one would *expect* them to be raised steeped in and adhering to the lore, mythology, and traditions common to the nephilim society of their geographic locality, but who act more like the "muggle-born" in most practical ways.
+A family like this would fall somewhere in the middle.
+They are (at least peripherally) *aware of* the traditions they reject, and more, probably even aware that this magic *does in fact work*, but not predisposed to think in those terms.
+The fact that it is an outside their common patterns of thought gives them some level of protection from being bound while their knowledge that they can be bound raises their susceptability to it.

 Lastly, children, because they are more absolute in their thinking, more accepting of the idea that anything is possible, are more easily bound this